-Image: The three squares on the left box are visible.
+- Image: if the three squares on the left box are visible.
 The TV can receive a signal 4:4:4.

-Image: The three squares in the left rectangle are not visible.
-The TV does not accept a Y’CbCr signal 4:4:4, only one Y’CbCr signal 4:2:2.
+- Image: if the three squares in the left rectangle are not visible, the TV does not accept a Y’CbCr signal 4:4:4, only one Y’CbCr signal 4:2:2.